 Today, Auburn University is one of the few universities to carry the torch as a land, sea and space grant university.
 Students can choose from more than 140 degree options in 13 schools and colleges at the undergraduate, graduate and professional levels.

 Auburn University has developed into one of the largest universities in the South, remaining in the educational forefront with its traditional blend of arts and applied science, and changing with the needs of today while living with a respect for the traditions and spirit that are Auburn.

 For more information you can visit the Auburn University Welcome Page!

 Partnership with the University

-Through management of The Hotel at Auburn University & Dixon Conference Center, The Capella Hotel Group offers hotel-as-classroom instruction with Practicum Classes designed to provide hands-on experience in all facets of hotel and restaurant operation.
+Through management of our Auburn, AL hotel near campus, Ithaka Hospitality Partners offers hotel-as-classroom instruction with Practicum Classes designed to provide hands-on experience in all facets of hotel and restaurant operation at The Hotel at Auburn University & Dixon Conference Center.
 Providing students both classroom theory and practical experience with a model of continuous quality improvement as a fundamental component of their degree requirements, The Hospitality Management Program is preparing students to make their own way and define their own positions as the future “Global Leaders in the Service Business.”
-Find out more about the Hotel and Restaurant Management Program here.
+Find out more about the Hospitality Management Program here.

 Top 5 Reasons to Visit Auburn

 1. Nothing beats SEC Football and Auburn traditions.
 Fans flock to roll the oaks with toilet paper in Toomer’s Square, participated in the Tiger Walk (a parade-style procession that started in the 1960s leading the AU football players into the Jordan-Hare stadium) or to stop by Toomer’s Drugstore for lemonade or ice cream.
 Everything about game day is spirited with an authentic hometown Auburn feel that connects fans and rivals the competition.